Skip to content

 Breathing Easy: How Orthodontics Can Alleviate Sleep Apnea

-Your orthodontist is well positioned to perform an obstructive sleep apnea screening assessment and refer at-risk patients for diagnostic evaluation.
+Your orthodontist is well-positioned to perform an obstructive sleep apnea screening assessment and refer at-risk patients for diagnostic evaluation.
 If deemed appropriate by your physician, your orthodontist may work closely with your medical team to help manage the disease.

-Positive airway pressure (PAP) therapy is generally accepted as the gold standard treatment method for obstructive sleep apnea in adults.
-PAP therapy is delivered through a mask.
+Positive airway pressure (PAP) therapy is generally accepted as the gold standard treatment for obstructive sleep apnea in adults.
+The most common form of PAP therapy is known as continuous positive airway pressure (CPAP) and is delivered through a mask worn during sleep.

 The takeaway